 Prince Harry wins bid to challenge Home Office ban on him paying for UK security

-Duke of Sussex is taking legal action over decision not to allow him to pay for police protection for himself and his family when visiting from north America
+Duke of Sussex taking legal action over decision not to allow him to pay for police protection for himself and family when visiting from America

 The Duke of Sussex has won a bid to bring a High Court challenge against the Home Office over his UK security arrangements.